hypertrace/hypertrace/README.md

 ## Community
 - [Join the Hypertrace Workspace](https://join.slack.com/t/hypertrace/shared_invite/zt-oln0psj9-lm1CSkXE1vsWdcw6YKWGDg) on Slack to connect with other users, contributors and people behind Hypertrace.
 - We have **public** [monthly meeting](https://traceable-ai.zoom.us/j/85283423421?pwd=Nk11SUdZZGc1TC80NWgxRlF4Y05GUT09) on **last Thursday of the month** at 8:00 AM PST/ 8:30 PM IST/ 11:00 AM ET/ 5:00 PM CET where we try to give our community a holistic overview of new features in Hypertrace and community activities.
-We would like to hear feedback, discuss feature requests and also help new contributors to get started with contributing to Open Source projects.
+We would like to hear feedback, discuss feature requests and also help new contributors to get started with contributing to projects.
 You can join the zoom meeting [here](https://traceable-ai.zoom.us/j/85283423421?pwd=Nk11SUdZZGc1TC80NWgxRlF4Y05GUT09) or use zoom meeting details as below:
     - Meeting ID: 990 5679 8944
     - Passcode: 111111
 - If you want to discuss any ideas or have any questions or show us how you are using Hypertrace, you can use [GitHub discsussions](https://github.com/hypertrace/hypertrace/discussions) as well.